-Trainee wellness is incredibly important to our program and to Washington University School of Medicine.
-We have an active Graduate Medical Education Consortium, and trainees have access to free psychotherapy as well as psychiatric care in addition to discounted rates to fitness centers and other programs that support well-being.
+Fellow wellness is incredibly important to our program and to Washington University in St. Louis School of Medicine.
+We have an active Graduate Medical Education Consortium and trainees have access to free psychotherapy as well as psychiatric care, discounted rates to fitness centers, and other programs that support well-being.
 You can learn more about the other benefits and resources provided by our GME office on their website, https://gme.wustl.edu/wellness/.

-Educational time off can be requested and obtained up to one week per year, to be used for a variety of purposes (e.g., taking or preparing for an exam).
-For second year residents, the division will cover up to $1,000 of expenses –full payment of expenses for our chief fellows- to attend the annual meeting of the American Academy of Child and Adolescent Psychiatry (AACAP).
+Educational time off can be requested and obtained for up to one week per year to be used for a variety of purposes (e.g., taking or preparing for an exam).
+For second-year fellows, the division will cover up to $1,000 of expenses including the full payment of expenses for our chief fellows to attend the annual meeting of the American Academy of Child and Adolescent Psychiatry (AACAP).

-When a duly appointed fellow is off duty because of illness, he/she must notify the full-time attending.
+When a duly appointed fellow is off duty because of illness, that fellow must notify the full-time attending.
 If the time exceeds three consecutive days, the Training Director must be notified.
 The Director must approve sick leave extending beyond one week and medical verification is required.
 Pay will be continued for a cumulative total of one month for a 12-month appointment or a fraction thereof if the fellow does not return to service.
 Sick leave for appointments of less than a full year will be proportionally prorated.
-Sick leave pay in excess of one month during the appointment year will only be granted in exceptional instances, such as work connected disability, and only upon agreement by the Chief of Service and the Training Director, in consultation with the Hospital Administration.
-Coverage of duties should be arranged as per orientation documentation.
+Sick leave pay in excess of one month during the appointment year will only be granted in exceptional instances, such as work-connected disability, and only upon agreement by the Chief of Service and the Training Director in consultation with the Hospital Administration.
+Coverage of duties should be arranged as per policy documentation.

-If a duly appointed fellow needs time off in excess of his/her accrued vacation time for personal (non-health) reasons which may include child-rearing responsibilities or family problems, a personal leave of absence must be requested from the Training Director.
-The Director, in consultation with the Department Chairman, shall have the authority and discretion to approve or deny a request for personal leave of absence based upon the individual circumstances of the fellow requesting the leave and the needs of the training program and to improve whatever conditions or restrictions.
-(For example, it will be necessary to extend a resident’s training program to make up for time lost while on personal leave.)
-Any approval of personal leave shall be documented in writing which sets forth the period of the leave, the conditions with respect to the resident returning to full-time duty and any other relevant factors.
-The maximum personal leave, which a fellow may be granted, including extensions, is two months.
+If a duly appointed fellow needs time off in excess of his/her accrued vacation time for personal (non-health) reasons which may include child-rearing responsibilities or personal family issues, a personal leave of absence must be requested from the Training Director.
+The Director, in consultation with the Department Chairman, shall have the authority and discretion to approve or deny a request for a personal leave of absence based upon the individual circumstances of the fellow requesting the leave and the needs of the training program and to improve whatever conditions or restrictions (for example, it will be necessary to extend a fellow’s training program to make up for time lost while on personal leave).
+Any approval of personal leave shall be documented in writing which sets forth the period of the leave, the conditions with respect to the fellow returning to full-time duty, and any other relevant factors.
+The maximum personal leave that a fellow may be granted, including extensions, is two months.
 A fellow’s personal leave shall be without pay.
 All decisions of the Training Director and Department Chairman with respect to personal leave issues shall be made in a fair and nondiscriminatory manner.

-In the event of the death of a first degree relative of a fellow or a fellow’s spouse, up to three (3) days of paid funeral leave will be allowed.
-Requests for more extended funeral leave when needed should be submitted to the Training Director.
+In the event of the death of an immediate relative of a fellow or a fellow’s partner, up to 3 days of paid funeral leave are allowed.
+Requests for more extended funeral leave, when needed, should be submitted to the Training Director.